 - Shut down your virtual machine using the shutdown option

-- This can be found in Actions Dropdown above Restart option
+- This may found in Actions Dropdown above Restart option

 - Now select to Quiet Parallels Desktop to exit the application